 *Note: If you don’t want to bother making the noodles, use Udon Noodles or Pappardelle.

-Chicken 200 to 300g *thinly sliced, can be replaced by Pork or Tofu
+200g Chicken *thinly sliced, can be replaced with Pork OR Tofu

-Satoimo (Taro) 3 to 4 *OR 1 Large Potato
+3 to 4 Satoimo (small Taro) *OR 1 large Potato

 - Make noodles first.
 Mix Plain Flour and Water in the ratio of 2 to 1 and make dough.
+Add extra Water if required.
 Flatten the dough using a rolling pin or pasta maker and cut into about 1cm width.

-- When noodles are cooked and the soup is thickened, add chopped Spring Onions and serve.
+- When noodles are softly cooked and the soup is thickened, add chopped Spring Onions and serve.